Spark shuffle – Case #2 – repartitioning skewed data

 How to fix the skew?

-When we run it our Spark UI would look like this:
+When we run it our Spark UI looks like this:

-Why is it easier for Spark to write these files?
+Why is it easier for Spark to rewrite these files?

 It’s quite simple.
 Repartition is an instruction which tells Spark to process the same values together.
 When we repartition by day we process an entire day in a single task.
 However, when we repartition by ‘day‘ and ‘hour‘ we process a single hour of a day in a single task which means there is significantly less data to handle.

 And you might not like the idea of partitioning your data by ‘hour’ column.
 Or you may not even have a good column to use in your dataset.
 What do you do then?
 The short answer is ‘salting’.
-The long answer comes in the next blog post.
+The long answer comes in the next blog post Case #3.